 Smoked Teriyaki Beef Jerky

-These Smoked Teriyaki Beef Jerky sticks are made right on your pellet grill using flank steaks and our favorite marinade.
+These Smoked Teriyaki Beef Jerky Sticks are made right on your pellet grill using flank steaks and our favorite marinade.

 Smoked Teriyaki Beef Jerky Sticks